cindy2097/newStorybookImages/README.md

 * Install tqdm (progress bar) using `pip3 install tqdm`
 * Install numpy using `pip3 install numpy`
 * Install FPDF using `pip3 install fpdf` (used for combining images into a single pdf)
+* Libraqm, in order to display various types of

 ## Usage: